A Review: The Genesis OneBlade Razor

 OneBlade Razor kindly donated a Genesis razor for us to try out and therefore be able to talk to customers with first-hand knowledge about how the razor shaves.

 The Genesis is a Single Edge Razor (SE) designed for men and was launched recently.
-You can watch me shave with my Genesis here in this unedited YouTube video.

 The OneBlade Genesis SIngle Edge Stainless Steel Razor

 The OneBlade Genesis is the brainchild of an American financial publisher called Porter Stansberry.
 Porter had enjoyed a cut throat razor shave from a barber in Italy so much he wanted to replicate the experience and results but in a modern day, new way, that delivered a very comfortable shaving experience.
 Porter went to a New York design house called Pensa and after a year of research, design and testing the Genesis was born.
 Since then it has undergone at least one redesign but the version that’s available now is the final version.

 One advantage of the Genesis is that it only uses one replacement blade; a single edge replacement blade is best for a comfortable shave, preventing ingrown hairs and post shave irritation.

 I’m the oldest man here so on the basis of age seniority, I nabbed the Genesis and I’ve now used it five times.
 The first time I was sporting a three-day stubble.
 Now, my stubble is tough, also being 61 my skin is now thinner than it used to be so this was an ideal scenario for the Genesis to show me what it can do.
 To keep the trail shaves consistent I have only used Executive Shaving Citrus Kiss Shaving Cream with no pre-shave treatment.
 I used the same blade for four shaves and a new blade this morning.